Program 2023 - 2024

 Members will provide presentations on various technical topics.

 Feb.
-1 – Photographing the Unseen / Analog Dreams By Jonathan Stainton
+1 – Photographing the Unseen / Analog Dreams by Jonathan Stainton

 Telling stories with still images has always interested Jonathan, especially when that story is a heightened, reality bending capture of our world.
 As a lifelong fan of other artists pushing the boundaries in different mediums he has always strived for something different from his photography, something to stand out - without relying on heavy post-production manipulation.
 His current work with full spectrum photography (primarily focussed on Infrared) is like witnessing a vibrant living dream.
 This in-camera methodology also stretches into his analog work with 135 and 120 film photography where he uses old and new tricks to enrich his surreal style.